 - Filmography (max 4.000 characters) in English language

-10. File format for the audio files is mp3 320 kbps.
-The nominees will later on be asked to send wave files.
+9. File format for the audio files is Stereo, mp3 with 320 kbps and a resolution of 48kHz.
+Only the nominees will later on be asked to send wave files.

 D) Further Regulations

 SoundTrack_Cologne is the organiser of the competition “EUROPEAN TALENT COMPETITION” which will take place during SoundTrack_Cologne 16.
 The contestant will participate in the competition and will, within this context, create a new soundtrack (music/special effects) for the following film:

 Original Sounddesign: Randolf Ehret, Aaron Manggold

 Article 1 - Transfer of Right of Use